KRakeesh04/s1/src/content/docs/mechanics/statics/09-structural-elements.md

   order: 9
 ---

-3 types
+3 types:

 - Bars (1D)
 - Plates and Shells (2D)
 - Blocks (3D)

-Bar elements are only focused for 1st semester.
+Bar elements are only focused for s1.

 ## Pin Joint